chall32/chall32.github.io/_posts/2020-07-31-nsx-data-center-failover-pt1.md

 - Site A is the primary site
 - Site B is the secondary site
 - Site A houses NSX controller cluster and the UDLR control VMs
-- "UNIVERSAL-SITE-A" and "UNIVERSAL_SITE_B" represent the universal layer 2 LANs spanning both A and B sites
+- "UNIVERSAL-SITE-A" and "UNIVERSAL-SITE-B" represent the universal layer 2 VXLANs spanning both A and B sites
 - VMs plugged in to "UNIVERSAL-SITE-A" use ESG-SITE-A as their preferred north/south egress/ingress point
 - VMs plugged in to "UNIVERSAL-SITE-B" use ESG-SITE-B as their preferred north/south egress/ingress point
-- BGP peering is used between UDLRs, Edges and LABROUTER (a pfSense router) for dynamic routing
+- BGP peering is used between UDLRs, ESGs and LABROUTER (a pfSense router) for dynamic routing

 ## Failover Prerequisites
 The following should ideally be configured / captured prior to a failover event:
 - Ensure that [Controller Disconnected Operation (CDO) mode](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-9302DCCA-12E9-409D-858E-110A91639A69.html) is enabled on all NSX Managers in the environment
 - Setup an IP Pool for the NSX Controllers on the secondary site
 - UDLR configuration captured - including interfaces, ECMP status, static routes (if any) and BGP config
-- Admin credentials for all ESGs, UDLRs, NSX Managers and vCenters at both sites
+- Admin credentials for all ESGs, UDLR control VMs, NSX Managers and vCenters at both sites

 ## Component Placement After a Failover
 <a target="_blank" href="/images/nsx-data-center-failover-pt1/nsx-data-center-failover-02.png"><img style="display:block;" src="/images/nsx-data-center-failover-pt1/nsx-data-center-failover-02.png" alt="Site A Failed"/></a><sup>(Click image to zoom in)</sup><br>